Milley defends calls for Chinese to end Trump presidency | ExBulletin

 Milley defends calls for Chinese to end Trump presidency

-WASHINGTON (AP) The top US military officer told Congress on Tuesday he knew former President Donald Trump had no plans to attack China and it was his job to reassure the Chinese did this during phone calls that sparked outrage from some lawmakers.
+WASHINGTON The senior US military officer told Congress on Tuesday that he knew former President Donald Trump had no plans to attack China and that it was his job to reassure the Chinese of this fact in the phone calls which sparked outrage from some lawmakers.

 Army General Mark Milley, chairman of the Joint Chiefs of Staff, loudly defended two appeals he made to his Chinese counterpart, saying he was responding to reports of reports that the China was worried about a US attack.